BVK23/onboarding-tour-task/README.md

 1. **Replicate the tour** using React Joyride by observing the onboarding process on the unimad.ai `/uniboard` page.
 2. **Integrate React Joyride components** into the provided UI.
 Ensure that the flow, steps, and styling are consistent with the original tour.
 3. **Test the implementation** thoroughly to ensure it runs smoothly and matches the intended user experience.
-4. **Include screenshots** in your documentation to show the different stages of the tour.
-This will assist in the review process.

 ### Few Screenshots of Onboarding Tour